Sgeo/BytePusherWASM/README.md

 ## Caveats
 * `requestAnimationFrame` is used without checking framerate, so it may not run correctly on non-60Hz monitors
 * Keyboard is not implemented yet.
+* Additional cleanup to make it easier to switch between programs would be nice